 STRICT limited movement Process

-Ideas to deliver effective STRICT rest recovery during Post Surgical or Conservative Medical treatments
+Ideas to deliver effective STRICT rest recovery during for post-op (surgical) or conservative (medical treatment).

-It is imperative to keep the dog quiet 24/7 during the recovery period of 8 weeks if the dog is recuperating with conservative treatment (STRICT rest and medical management) to give the disc the best chance to form secure scar tissue.
+It is imperative to keep the dog quiet 24/7 during the recovery period of 8 weeks if the dog is recuperating with conservative treatment (STRICT rest and medical management).
+STRICT rest is how the disc will heal to form secure scar tissue.
 Dogs on conservative treatment are limited only to a very, very few minimal footsteps at potty time.

-Your surgeon will direct the number of weeks for post-op rest One benefit of surgery is physical therapy can start soon after surgery.
+Your surgeon will direct the number of weeks for post-op rest (often in the range of 4-6 weeks rest).
+One benefit of surgery is physical therapy can start soon after surgery.

 OPTIONS FOR RECOVERY SUITES